gerardnico/dokuwiki-plugin-404manager/README.md

 ### For readers

-  * Redirection by configuration of a target page for a source page with the admin page
+  * Redirection to a target page for a source page with the admin page
-  * Redirection by best namepage
+  * Redirection by to the start page of the same namespace
   * Redirection by best namespace
   * Redirection to the internal search engine
+  * and of course Nothing.